nachagas/NBA_shot_analytics_dashboard/README.md

 This project is an interactive Power BI dashboard designed to analyze NBA shot data for **defensive game planning.** It highlights opponent shot tendencies, efficiency by zone and distance, and shot selection patterns to help identify ways to limit high-value attempts and reduce overall scoring efficiency.

 ## Problem Statement
 Current defensive coverage against league MVP **Nikola Jokić** allows frequent, high-efficiency shots in the paint, resulting in a Points per Attempt (PPA) of ~1.22.
-The objective is to drive him out of his comfort zones and **lower his PPA to closert to the league average of 1.15** by adjusting the defensive approach.
+The objective is to drive him out of his comfort zones and **lower his PPA to closer to the league average of 1.15** by adjusting the defensive approach.

 ## Data
 Shot‑level NBA data including shot coordinates, distances, zones, shot types, and make/miss outcomes.
 The dataset provides enough detail to analyze player tendencies, efficiency, and scoring patterns.